 How to start the selection process

-Once you have identified the solutions you would like to try out, make sure to take advantage of free trials!
-Most of the modern solutions offer a free online trial on their company website.
+Once you have identified the solutions you would like to try out, make sure to take advantage of free demos and free trials!
+Most modern solutions will offer a free demo and online trial on their company website.

 It’s also crucial that the vendors you approach understand your demands and how you will actually be using their software to fit your needs (e.g. inbound vs. outbound calls).
 If the vendor doesn’t understand your business needs, they could misguide you and you could end up with software that doesn’t fit your requirements.

 How to choose the right customer service software